---------造句------------

 Gan Bei!(cheers!)

-Alcohol is a big part of eating in Beijing. hAAslFEspecially when dining with Chinese hosts, you can expect the beer to flow freely and many beis to be gan-ed.(Gan Bei literally means "dry the glass")Besides beer, the official Chinese alcoholic beverage is bai jiu, high-proof Chinese liquor made from assorted grains.
+Alcohol is a big part of eating in Beijing.
+Especially when dining with Chinese hosts, you can expect the beer to flow freely and many beis to be gan-ed.(Gan Bei literally means "dry the glass")Besides b搜趣网eer, the official Chinese alcoholic beverage is bai jiu, high-proof Chinese liquor made from assorted grains.
 There are varying degrees of bai jiu, and some are quite good.
 The Beijing favorite is called Er Guo Tou, which is a whopping 56% alcohol.
 More expensive and less formidable are Maotai and Wuliangye, which go for about 300-400 yuan per bottle.
 In comparison, Er Guo Tou costs a modest 4or 5 yuan per ping(bottle).
 If you are not a drinker, or don't feel up to the challenge, just say "wo bu hui he jiu"(I don't drink).
 It is generally acceptable to use Coke or tea as an alcohol substitute.